RuanCosta-Jitterbit/webappsnap/README.md

 ### Images are not the size I expected

 - Check the values for `SNAP_IMG_WIDTH`, `SNAP_IMG_HEIGHT`
-- Check the value for `SNAP_IMG_SCALE`: If 0.5, dimensions are halved, if 2, dimensions are doubled, etc.
 - Check whether the viewport is set (overriding the default) for the dashboard or step.
 - The height of `_full` images is determined by each dashboard's default container size.